Ulanqab Inner Mongolia, China Travel Guide

 China is generally a conservative society.
 Public displays of affection are rare.
 LGBTQ+ rights are limited in China.

 Set up WeChat Pay and Alipay with your international credit card before leaving.
 This simplifies nearly all transactions.
-Install and test your VPN before you arrive.
+Install and test your VPN prior to your arrival.
 Download offline language packs for your translation apps.
-Consider purchasing a local SIM card for reliable data and a local number.
+Consider purchasing a local SIM card for reliable data and someone from the area number.
 Memorize emergency numbers: 110 (Police), 120 (Ambulance), 119 (Fire).
 Always carry your hotel's business card with what it is called and address in Chinese characters.